letterflix/lettertflix-blog/src/pages/blog/how-to-send-letters-step-by-step-guide.md

 ---
 templateKey: blog-post
-title: How to Send Letters?
-Step by Step Guide
+title: How to Send Letters Online?
+A Step by Step Guide
 date: 2020-07-14T17:44:42.638Z
-description: How to Send Letters Online
+description: Guide on How to Send Letters Online.
 featuredpost: true
 featuredimage: /img/museums-victoria-HLvV5_BLs_k-unsplash.jpg
 tags: